sinclairzx81/typebox/readme.md

 //--------------------------------------------------------------------------------------------
 //
-// ...you can express this type in the following way.
+// ... you can express this type in the following way.
 //
 //--------------------------------------------------------------------------------------------